NH1500/tsa_softwaredev/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A multi-platform app developed with flutter using the OpenAI API.
-This app acts as a personal mental health therapist or counselor for people, especiallly teens, who are struggling with their mental health, but are too scared or embarassed to talk to a mental health professional about it.
+This app acts as a personal AI mental health therapist or counselor for people, especiallly teens, who are struggling with their mental health, but are too scared or embarassed to talk to a mental health professional about it.
 This project finished **19th** at the TSA National Conference in Louisville, Kentucky.